 There are some other things that could be done as well.
 Companies could start offering a slightly longer paid period for mothers, as well as offering attractive paternal leaves that would encourage fathers to get more involved with family matters.
 That way women and men could take turns being absent from work and not only women would need some catching up to do upon return.
 Something similar to this idea of paternal leave is already an option in Scandinavian countries.

-A general advice to women encountering problems with pay inequality is to 1) work on their negotiation skills and to 2) be more ambitious and decisive at their workplace.
+A general advice to women encountering problems with pay inequality is to 1) work on their negotiation skills and to 2) plan intentionally for success.
 Perhaps easier said than done, but still a valuable piece of advice.
 There’s objectively no reason for women to be inferior in any way compared to their male colleagues.
 We just need to work on overcoming the mind frame that it’s a rightfully male-dominated world out there.

 Allison Moody is currently working as a freelance ghostwriter and a promoter of her online application Labeley, that allows users to easily create labels online for FREE.
 She also blogs about food, fitness, books, entrepreneurship and other fun things.